AlishaPrasad/cat-info/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-# About
+## About this app

+This is a React application to display breed information.
-An application to fetch breeds from Cat API and display the list of breeds on the landing page.
-'View Details' link will navigate another page which will fetch breed details using breed id and display the details.
-On the breed details page the 'Home' link will navigate back to the landing page.
-React Context is used to manage the state of the application.
-React Router is used for navigation. styled-components is used for custom styling.
-Brower API fetch is used for fetching data from Cat API.
+A list of breeds is fetched from Cat API and displayed on the landing page.
+'View Details' link will navigate to another page which will fetch breed details using breed id and display the details.
+On the breed details page, the 'Home' link will navigate back to the landing page.
+React Context has been used to manage the state of the application.
+React Router has been used for navigation. styled-components has been used for custom styling.
+Browser's fetch API is used for fetching data from Cat API.